DJANG2024/MKDocsMaterial/docs/index.md

 - Link a GitHub account to VS Code
 - Configure a GitHub repository
-- Install, activate, and deactivate a built-in extension
+- Install, enable, and disable third-party extensions

 ## Typographical Conventions